-Final Exam: The final exam is comprehensive and will be administered on Monday December 7, 2020 in MML.
+Final Exam: The final exam is comprehensive on the entire MATH123-124 sequence and will be administered on Monday May 3, 2021 in Blackboard.
 The final exam is worth 25% of your grade.
 The date is already set by the university, so please do not make other plans on the date of the final exam such as appointments, early vacation departures, family outings, etc. Such changes are not negotiable.
 If a student has a conflict with another final exam, the student must contact his/her instructor at least two weeks in advance to have it resolved.